annawoodard/NPFitProduction/README.md

            [ 2.,  0.],
            [ 2.,  2.]])

-When using the scaling method of coefficient rangefinding, an input 'coarse-grained scan' is requred.
+When using the scaling method of coefficient rangefinding, an input 'coarse-grained scan' is required.
 All points for which none of the `constraint` processes exceed `(NP cross section) / (SM cross section) < scale` will be found.
 From those points, the maximum and minimum value for each coefficient is set as `low` and `high` for that coefficient.
 Note that due to interference effects between coefficients, a more sophisticated approach might be needed.

 ### Using the gen samples
 By default [test/gen.py](test/gen.py) produces one output dataset per group of coefficients to scan, lumping all parameter points together.
 The sampled parameter point is saved to each event for further processing; see [plugins/wilsonCoefficientAnnotator.cc](plugins/wilsonCoefficientAnnotator.cc).